We are committed to keeping your data safe and secure

 Encryption of Data at Rest

-All user data is stored encrypted at rest on Celery servers using a strong AES-256 cypher.
+All user data is stored encrypted at rest on Celery servers using a strong AES-256 cipher.
 All passwords are stored in a strongly hashed format which cannot be decrypted by Celery or anyone else within a reasonable amount of time.

 Availability & Continuity